Patrick Hernandez

 Patrick Pierre Hernandez (born 6 April 1949) is a French singer who had a worldwide hit with "Born to Be Alive" in 1979.

 Biography

-Born to a Spanish father and an Italian mother in Le Blanc-Mesnil, Seine-Saint-Denis, Hernandez grew up in the 1960s and was interested in music.
-He toured dancehalls and ballrooms in southern France with a number of groups over the next decade.
+Born to a Spanish father and an Italian/Austrian mother in Le Blanc-Mesnil, Seine-Saint-Denis, Hernandez grew up in the 1960s and was interested in music.
+He toured dance halls and ballrooms in southern France with a number of groups over the next decade.
 Hernández met his music partner Hervé Tholance, an arranger, guitarist, and vocalist, during that period.
 The two formed a duo and achieved local success backing French musicians such as Francis Cabrel, Laurent Voulzy, and the French group Gold.

 In 1978, Hernandez met the producer Jean Vanloo with disco music at its peak, and signed a recording contract.
 Hernandez went to Waterloo, Belgium to work on songs.

 "Born to Be Alive"

 After working for about a year, the songs were released on the Aariana sub-label Aquarius Records (in France) in November 1978.
 The first single that was released was the disco song "Born to Be Alive".
 Its success was immediate, and in January 1979, Hernandez received his first gold record from Italy.
 The song spread throughout Europe, where it hit #1 in France in April and remained there until July.
 By then, the United States had caught on, and after some remixing, the record was signed to the A-Tom-Mik label and later Columbia Records.
 The remixed version was released on a commercial 12" single; it peaked on the US Billboard disco chart at #1 and crossed over to the Billboard Hot 100 peaking at #16.
 It sold over one million copies in the US.
 The track reached #10 in the UK Singles Chart.
 By year's end, Hernandez had racked up 52 gold and platinum records from more than 50 countries.